-DAT120 Introduction to Programming, DAT200 Algorithms and Datastructures
+DAT120 Introduction to Programming, DAT200 Algorithms and Datastructures, DAT310 Web Programming

 Form of assessment

-Throughout the semester students work individually on a 3-part project designing a database.
-All compulsory assignments (part of the project) must be passed within the announced deadline so that the student has the right to take the exam.
+Throughout the semester students work individually on assignments as well as on a practical group project.
+Both assignments and group projects are mandatory and must be passed within the announced deadline so that the student has the right to take the exam.

-The work will consist of 6 hours of lecture, scheduled laboratory, supervised group work per week.
-Students are expected to spend an additional 6-8 hours a week on self-study, group discussions, and development work (open laboratory).
+The work will consist of 6 hours of lecture, scheduled laboratory, and supervised group work per week.
+Students are expected to spend an additional 6-8 hours a week on self-study, group discussions, and development work.